rapid7/insightconnect-workflows/workflows/Lookup_Vuln_From_Slack/help.md

 # Description

-This workflow accepts a Slack command, looks up the vulnerability in Rapid7's vulnerability database, and posts the vulnerability details back to the same Slack channel.
+This workflow accepts a Slack command containing a CVE ID or vulnerability keyword(s), looks up the vulnerability in Rapid7's vulnerability database, and posts the vulnerability details back to the same Slack channel.

 Sample Slack Trigger Commands:
 @Slack bot vuln check CVE-2020-0674